bridging hardware and software via object-oriented python and pyserial — demonstrated in the completed arduino data bridge project.

 direct channels.

-for embedded systems work, research collaborations, internships, or technical conversations, contact me directly through email, linkedin, or github.
+for embedded systems conversations, research, internships, or technical queries, contact me directly.

 scan for linkedin